daronphang/programming-resources/cloud-computing/AWS/services/integration/products.md

 - Scalability by using shards
 - Data durability and availability (replicated across AZ)
 - Custom application building
+- Data retention of up to 365 days

 ### Data Firehose